schibsted/spid-tech-docs/resources/articles/getting-started-with-paylinks.md

 <spid-example lang="html" repo="clj" src="/paylinks/resources/index.html" title="Keeping product choices simple"/>

-## Send the list of items to Schibsted Account
+## Send the list of items to Schibsted account

 We prepare the purchase by creating a Paylink - which has a URL to which we can redirect the user for payment.